 Fly Fishing the North Shore: Grand Marais Area

+This course includes extensive fly fishing practice on Lake Superior shoreline, streams, and inland lakes.
 Each day begins at North House Folk School with lecture and discussion, then moves outdoors to apply learned skills.
 Depending on weather conditions, we’ll either fish several selected inland lakes using float tubes and/or will practice streamside fishing with instruction.
 This course is designed to provide a foundation for fly fishing lakes and streams anywhere, with emphasis on fishing the Arrowhead region of Minnesota.
 Course materials provided by the instructors will include fly tippet, leaders, a fly box with a selection of flies, and a lanyard with small tools.
-Students who do not own a float tube, a fly rod/reel, waders, or fins should contact the instructor to discuss borrowing the limited amount of free loaner equipment.
+Students who do not own a float tube, a fly rod/reel, waders, or fins should contact the to discuss borrowing the limited amount of loaner equipment.

-Note: this course is largely field-based.
-Weather permitting, students will spend large amounts of time in remote locations without cell phone reception and a long distance from emergency services.
+Note, this course is largely field based.
+Weather permitting, students will spend large amounts of time in remote locations without cell phone reception and will be a long distance from emergency services.
 People with medical issues or other concerns about performing light exercise in remote areas should contact North House to discuss.